bbsoares/NASA_EU_databases/README.md

 ```
 **III.
 Load EU database**

-To load the EU database, we do
+To load the EU database in a pandas DataFrame, we do

 ```python
 from pyexoplaneteu import get_data as eudata